mp-se/gravitymon/src_docs/source/configuration.rst

 * **Gyro Temperature:**

    Enable this feature will use the temp sensor i the gyro instead of the DS18B20, the benefit is shorter run time and longer battery life (this is an experimental feature).
+The value used is the first temperature reading from when the device is activated, since the gyro should be cool this is reflecting the surronding temperature.
+After it has been running the value would be totally off.

 * **OTA URL:**